-Recent events like the Russia-Ukraine war, the sustained rise in crude oil prices, and the FPI’s withdrawing their investments have led to plenty of volatility in the stock markets.
-It is obvious to worry about the returns you expect, the fall or rise in your portfolio value, etc.
+Recent events like the Russia-Ukraine war, the sustained rise in crude oil prices, and the FPI’s withdrawing investments have led to plenty of volatility in the stock markets.
+So it is obvious to worry about the returns you expect, the fall or rise in your portfolio value, etc.

 The news is full of sensational headlines that make investors panic and consider selling to mitigate losses.
 But can a crisis be an opportunity in disguise?

 Yes, definitely.
 In the words of Albert Einstein –

 “In the midst of every crisis lies great opportunity.”

 We are sure you are wondering how a crisis can be an opportunity.
 Well, read on to understand

 Financial markets are often forward-looking.
 The stock market growth during the pandemic is the best example.
 The markets bottomed out in March globally due to rising COVID-19 cases.
 However, they soon rebounded, doing exceptionally well during the year.

 2020 was not the only year the markets grew during a crisis.
 Look at the past 25 years.
 Nifty returns with dividends grew at ~12.9% year on year while Gold grew at 9.3%.

 Among the several events that had far-reaching effects were the Russian, Asian, global financial, dot com bubble in 2000, and the World Trade Centre attacks in 2001.

 Some Indian events were US Sanctions on India in 1998 after the nuclear tests, the Kargil war in 1999, the attack on the Parliament in 2001, the Mumbai attacks in 2008, other stock market crashes, and corporate scandals over the years.
 Not to forget the political events that caused market crashes.